angelogalantiscuola/IT/temp/coding/DB/SQLAlchemy.md

 ```

 ## give me a complete hello world example of SQLAlchemy ORM

-This script does the following:

-Defines a User model with id and name fields.
-Creates a SQLite database named example.db.
-Creates a users table in the database based on the User model.
-Creates a new User with the name "Hello, World!" and adds it to the database.
-Queries the first User with the name "Hello, World!" from the database.
-Prints the name of the queried user.
-Closes the database session.

 ```python
 from sqlalchemy import create_engine, Column, Integer, String